 If you have an eligible degree, you can use the Physicians’ Program to purchase or rate/term refinance a single-family home, townhouse, or condominium.
 The property must be an owner-occupied home, but duplexes are included.

-Like most physician mortgage programs, BMO Harris Bank does not require primary mortgage insurance (PMI).
+Like most physician mortgage programs, BMO Bank (formerly BMO Harris Bank) does not require primary mortgage insurance (PMI).

 Medical professionals within 10 years of completing their training can qualify for 95% financing options on loans up to $1.5 million or 90% financing on loans up to $2 million.